-On 23 January 2014, the Government laid a series of statutory instruments to be considered by Parliament.
-These will bring into force most of the provisions of the Marriage (Same Sex Couples) Act (subject to the approval of Parliament).
-They:
+On 5 March 2014, a series of statutory instruments were approved by Parliament, subsequently bringing into force most of the provisions of the Marriage (Same Sex Couples) Act.

-These statutory instruments will be available on the Office of Public Sector Information website.
+These statutory instruments are available on the Office of Public Sector Information website.

 Reviews required by the Act